umd-mith/projectr/README.md

-*projectr* is a microservice that lets you upload a graph edge list as a two column CSV file and get back a weighted bipartite projection of that graph as a CSV.
-You can either interact with projectr in your browser or as an API, e.g.
+*projectr* is a [microservice] that lets you upload a graph [edge list] as a two column CSV file and get back a [weighted bipartite projection] of that graph also as a CSV.
+You can either interact with *projectr* in your browser or as an REST API call, e.g.

+<img src="https://c1.staticflickr.com/3/2930/34063566851_8ae7b9240e_b.jpg">

      curl -F file=@/path/to/file.csv http://projectr.example.com/

-<img src="https://c1.staticflickr.com/3/2930/34063566851_8ae7b9240e_b.jpg">

-The easiest way to get started with projectr is with [Docker]:
+The easiest way to get started with *projectr* is with [Docker]:

     docker run -d -p 5000:5000 edsu/projectr
     open http://localhost:5000